-Vibe Overgaard and Mary.
-N Taylor discuss ‘Spindle City’
+Vibe Overgaard, Mary.
+N Taylor, and Rakhee Kewada discuss ‘Spindle City’

-In conjunction with the exhibition Spindle City, on view at ISCP through July 21, 2023, artist Vibe Overgaard and anthropologist and urban theorist Mary N. Taylor will discuss the history of capitalist industrialization, the legacy of its visual and architectural forms, and its role in shaping urban space, social practices, and popular movements.
+In conjunction with the exhibition Spindle City, on view at ISCP through July 21, 2023, artist Vibe Overgaard, anthropologist and urban theorist Mary N. Taylor, and geographer Rakhee Kewada will discuss the history of capitalist industrialization, the legacy of its visual and architectural forms, and its role in shaping urban space, social practices, and popular movements.

 Their conversation will explore the value of artistic practice as a means for considering the contradictions of capitalism, and trace the critical path that is illuminated in the artist’s video work, Spindle City, which was produced for the exhibition.

 Vibe Overgaard is a Danish visual artist working with installation, sculpture, performance, video, archive material and critical writing.
 Her research-based practice focuses on economies seen from a historical perspective.
 Often researching industry and production relations of a specific location, her work links local circumstances to greater global-political questions and critiques.
 She has exhibited work at Kunsthal NORD, Denmark; Goethe-Institut, Palestine; and Floating Projects, Hong Kong, among others.
 She was an ISCP artist-in-residence in 2022 and 2023 supported by the Danish Arts Foundation.